wtchen/datatools-ui/docs/user/otp-deployment.md

 3. A "key file name" exists.
 4. A Virtual Private Cloud (VPC) with two subnets exists on AWS.
 5. You are an admin for DataTools.

+## UI "Server": Buckets and CloudFront

+### Create an S3 bucket

+To be completed.

+### Create a CloudFront instance

+To be completed.

+### Create a CNAME for CloudFront

+To be completed.

+## Backend server: Create a load balancer, and copy properties to DataTools

+We recommend using an elastic load balancer (ELB) for deploying/upgrading an OTP server instance without interrupting the current one.
+In doing so, a new server is set up in the background, and when ready (preprocessing done), the new server is added to the load balancer, and the old server removed and destroyed.

 ### Create the load balancer in AWS